-UPDATE: Don’t miss out on the Community History Presentations featuring local historians on the fourth Saturday of each month at the History Exhibit!
+UPDATE: Don’t miss out on the Community History Presentations featuring local historians on the fourth Saturday of the month at 2 p.m. in the Martinsburg Public Library at the History Exhibit!

 Travel through time with a series of exhibits illustrating our county’s rich history – from the times of Morgan Morgan and Adam Stephen to the arrival of the B&O Railroad, clash of the Civil War and flourishing booms of agriculture, orchards and textile industry.

 Location: Martinsburg Public Library – 101 W. King Street, Martinsburg

 Thank You!
 The Berkeley County 250th Commemoration Steering Committee would like to acknowledge and celebrate the invaluable collaboration, contributions and monetary support that made this exhibition possible.

 The planting of 250 commemorative trees for Berkeley County’s 250 years will be held at schools, parks, historic sites and other prominent places countywide.
 The tree plantings are being held in collaboration and support from Cacapon Institute and other community partners.

 Join in the celebration and plant your own tree!
 We would love to see 2,500 trees planted, if not more!